Reading MA

 Support Courses (15 semester hours)

-The remaining 15 semester hours must be approved by a Reading Advisor in the Department of Curriculum & Instruction.15
+The remaining 15 semester hours must be taken within the Department of Curriculum & Instruction and be approved by a Reading Advisor.
+15

 Total Hours36